zoxpx/pxdocs/content/portworx-install-with-kubernetes/storage-operations/create-pvcs/dynamic-provisioning.md

 ---
-title: Dynamic Provisioning
+title: Dynamic Provisioning of PVCs
 weight: 1
 linkTitle: Dynamic Provisioning of PVCs
 keywords: portworx, storage class, container, Kubernetes, storage, Docker, k8s, flexvol, pv, persistent disk,StatefulSets
-description: Looking to use a dynamically provisioned volume with Kubernetes?
-Follow this step-by-step tutorial on how to dynamically provision volumes with k8s.
+description: Learn how to use a dynamically provisioned Portworx volumes with Kubernetes
+series: k8s-vol
 ---

 This document describes how to dynamically provision a volume using Kubernetes and Portworx.